aws/aws-for-fluent-bit/README.md

 **What does the version number signify?**

 We use the standard `major.minor.patch` versioning scheme for our image, AKA Semantic Versioning.
 The initial release with this versioning scheme is `2.0.0`.
-An update to the patch version indicates backwards compatible bug fixes, a minor version change indicates new backwards compatible functionality, and a major version change indicates backwards incompatible changes.
+Bug fixes are released in patch version bumps.
+New features are released in new minor versions.
+We strive to only release backwards incompatible changes in new major versions.

 The AWS for Fluent Bit image includes the following contents:
 * A base image (currently Amazon Linux or Windows Server Core 2019 or Windows Server Core 2022)